 Many studies have been done on divorced men and suicide but women are not exempt from feeling suicidal or even acting on those feelings.
 The National Institutes of Health found that “the highest rates of suicide in women were for divorced or separated women.”
 (Source) Their research found that divorced people are two to three times more likely to commit suicide than married people.
 (Source)

 Previous research found that men were committing suicide after losing their marriage and children.
 But women are losing their children after divorce much more than even 10 to 15 years ago, which could lead women to feel just the same as men did several decades ago.
-I would also argue that women are becoming more isolated after divorce than men, at least in Christian circles.
+I would also argue that women are becoming more isolated after a divorce than men are, especially in Christian circles.

 When to seek help.

 Feeling hopeless?
 Things will never change or ever get better?
 That’s when you need to be seeking help!!
 Don’t wait until you’re acting on your thoughts of hopelessness and helplessness.
 Get help when you feel like you can’t live this life anymore.
 Or you’re not sure how you’ll go on without your marriage and/or your children.

 There is no shame in feeling this way.
 I have been there a couple of times in my life as well.
 I really thought the people in my life would understand and help me but they did not (they actually made me feel worse).
 I needed to care for myself enough to get the help I needed.
 I thought the mental health counselors would tell me that I had the same brain disorder that my mother had, but I was wrong.
 I was only dealing with situational depression (after the repeated betrayal trauma) and postpartum depression (after the birth of my second child in 2 years) which was resolved within months of seeking treatment.